 Get all the backstage gossip with Myleene's weekly blog:

-P.S - Don't forget to find out what Nick thought about the first heat show in his weekly blog!
+P.S. - Don't forget to find out what Nick thought about the first live show in his weekly blog!

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.